top of page

 Do you open to the public?

-We love to welcome people of all ages to visit the alpacas and the farm, however you must have a booking for an Alpaca Walk or Tour.
-We are not an open or petting farm with regular opening hours.
+We love to welcome people of all ages to visit the alpacas and the farm, however you must have a booking for an Alpaca Walk or Experience.
+We are not a petting farm with regular opening hours.

 Please visit our Alpaca Experiences page if you would like to book a visit or get in touch if you would like to arrange an appointment to come and have a look in the shop.
 We are happy to open the shop at a time to suit you!